joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 You can make changes to the table you've created.

-**IMPORTANT:** You cannot roll back changes or undo deletes with a Postgres database.
+**IMPORTANT:** You cannot roll back changes or undo deletes with a PostgreSQL database.
 When working in production, be sure to have back up systems in place.

 ```sql
 -- add an test string column